honkamj/SITReg/README.md

     conda activate ./.venv

-The repository has been designed to be used with Visual Studio Code (https://code.visualstudio.com/) and it's Python extension (https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+The repository has been designed to be used with Visual Studio Code (https://code.visualstudio.com/).

 ## Usage